 Hulic regularly holds property management status reporting meetings with property management companies to check the implementation status of management work, including complying with laws and regulations, and receive reports on various problems related to buildings, including the results of measures to fix defects that have occurred in buildings.
-In this way, we are promoting the maintenance and improvement of quality, as well as unifying the quality of overall property management and operation services.
-Quality evaluation for management companies of various heights and seasonal plants can be enjoyed from many places in the building.
-In addition, a sidewalk open space with plants has been developed on the site facing the road, which contributes to the community.
+In this way, we are promoting the maintenance and improvement of quality, as well as unifying the guality of overall property management and operation services.
+Quality evaluation for management companies

-Each year, Hulic evaluates the implementation status of management work and provides property management
+Each year, Hulic evaluates the implementation status of management work and provides property management companies with feedback to improve and unify the quality of their work.